-[(M)](P) a description of the number, experience, and qualifications of supervisors and principals and the number, experience, and qualifications of persons to be supervised by such personnel, the other responsibilities of the supervisors and principals with the Applicant, their fulltime or part-time status, any business activities that the supervisors or principals may engage in outside of their association with the Applicant, the hours per week devoted to such activities, and an explanation of how a part-time supervisor or principal will be able to discharge his or her designated functions on a part-time basis;
+[(M)](P) a description of the number, experience, and qualifications of supervisors and principals and the number, experience, and qualifications of persons to be supervised by such personnel, the other responsibilities of the supervisors and principals with the Applicant, their full-time or part-time status, any business activities that the supervisors or principals may engage in outside of their association with the Applicant, the hours per week devoted to such activities, and an explanation of how a part-time supervisor or principal will be able to discharge his or her designated functions on a part-time basis;

-[(N)](Q) a description of Applicant's proposed recordkeeping system; and

-[(O)](R) a copy of the Applicant's written training plan to comply with Firm Element continuing education requirements described in Rule 1120(b), including the name of the Associated Person responsible for implementation[; and]

-[(P) a copy of the documents described in paragraph (a)(1)].
+- [(N)](Q) a description of Applicant's proposed recordkeeping system; - [(O)](R) a copy of the Applicant's written training plan to comply with Firm Element continuing education requirements described in Rule 1120(b), including the name of the Associated Person responsible for implementation; and - (P) [a copy of the documents described in paragraph (a)(1)] a Web CRD entitlement request form and a Member Contact Questionnaire user access request form. - (3) Electronic Filings [The Applicant shall file both parts of the application simultaneously by commercial courier.

-(3) Electronic Firm Contact

-Questionnaire [The Applicant shall file both parts of the application simultaneously by commercial courier.
 The application shall be deemed received on the date specified in the written confirmation of receipt generated by the commercial courier for the delivery of the second part of the application to the district office.]
-The Applicant also shall submit an electronic firm contact questionnaire, including its electronic mail address.
+Upon approval of the Applicant's Web CRD entitlement request form, the Applicant shall submit any amendments to its Forms BD or U-4, any additional Forms U-4, and any Form U-5 electronically via Web CRD.
+Upon approval of the Applicant's membership, the Applicant shall submit any amendments to its Member Contact Questionnaire electronically.

-(4) Rejection Of Application That Is Not Substantially Complete
+(4) Rejection Of Application That Is Not Substantially Complete not to have been filed.

-If the Department determines within 30 days after the filing of an application that the application is not substantially complete, the Department may reject the application and deem it not to have been filed.
 In such case, within the 30 day period, the Department shall serve a written notice on the Applicant of the Department's determination and the reasons therefor.
 The Association shall refund the application fee, less \$350, which shall be retained by the Association as a processing fee.
 If the Applicant determines to continue to seek membership, the Applicant shall submit a new application and fee under this Rule.